Defining Car Culture. That’s our motto and we’ve been doing that since 1987!

 Did you ever play that game in the car while you were young where you’d try and identify every make and model vehicle that you passed?
 That was me.
 I’ve loved cars for as long as I can remember, watching WRC & Formula 1 with my parents and brother, and playing games like Gran Turismo and Ridge Racer on the PlayStation.
 Growing up in the late ‘90s and early 00’s meant video games played a huge part in my childhood, naturally my love of cars transferred to gaming, Gran Turismo rarely left the disk tray.
 Then along came the Fast & Furious films and Gone in 60 Seconds, needless to say I was hooked on cars and everything about them.

 I didn’t start writing about cars “professionally” until around seven years ago with CAR magazine.
-I joined Kelsey Media six years ago and have since written about classic cars, organised content for performance car shows, driven a countless number of cars, driven across umpteen countries on road trips and met so many great people along the way.
-But the number one motoring memory for me must be getting lost on a cold December day in the Peak District in Vauxhall’s own VXR220 on an AD08R tyre.
-Three pedals in a mid-engined shoebox, no traction control and a summer tyre.
-I spent almost two hours just driving, with not a care in the world!
+I then joined Kelsey Media and have since written about classic cars, organized content for performance car shows, driven a countless number of vehicles, across several countries on road trips and met so many great people along the way.
+Across those years, I’ve contributed to a number of magazines, including: Banzai, Fast Ford, Performance Vauxhall, Ultimate Supercar, Classic Car Mart and Classic Car Buyer.

-I’ve been into Blue Ovals ever since I was a kid.
+I’ve been into Fords ever since I was a kid.
 I remember sitting my dad’s mate’s RS500 and from that day forward I was hooked on fast Fords.

 I’ve always been a huge Sierra fan and while at University I went out and spent my student loan on a 2WD Sapphire Cossie!
 Who needs books anyway?